 Conclusion

 You can configure ifconfig as part of the net-tools kit if you still want to use it as part of your regular system admin routine.
 Otherwise, you can look at the network setup with the IP button.
 We have also seen the options used with the ifconfig command to carry out various ifconfig functionalities.
-You can also buy cheap linux vps to practice it on a routine basis.
+You can also buy linux vps hosting to practice it on a routine basis.

 People also read: